What does the UK GDPR say?

 This means personal data has to be information that relates to an individual.
 That individual must be identified or identifiable either directly or indirectly from one or more identifiers or from factors specific to the individual.

-The GDPR covers the processing of personal data in two ways:
+The UK GDPR covers the processing of personal data in two ways:

 - personal data processed wholly or partly by automated means (that is, information in electronic form); and